kosbr/kosbr.github.io/_posts/2017-10-27-creation-swarm.markdown

 ### Step 3: Create a Cassandra cluster

-As it was written in the previous article, 3 Cassandra nodes are going to be created.
+As it was written in the [previous][previous]{:target="_blank"} article, 3 Cassandra nodes are going to be created.
 It terms of the docker swarm, 3 separate services will be created.
 Every service will contain a Cassandra instance and those Cassandra instances will form the Cassandra cluster.